How Gratitude Changes Your Brain and Mood

 7. Gratitude Encourages a Growth Mindset.

 One of the most powerful instruments for creating a growth mindset, believing your skills and situations can get better with effort, learning, and time, is gratitude.
-Focusing on what you do have and what's going well increases your chances of accepting challenges as a normal part of life and being receptive to new possibilities.
+Focusing on what you do have and what is going well increases your chances of accepting challenges as a normal part of life and being receptive to new possibilities.

 Gratitude Fosters Growth in Several Ways.